pcmill/placerepo/Readme.md

 - Neighbourhoods
 - Postal codes
 - Admin levels 1 - 4
-- Translations for all entities except postal codes, admin3 and admin4
+- Translations for all entities except postal codes

 The goal is to be either:
 - A drop-in database model and dataset, currently targeted at Postgres.